Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-11-why-what-how.markdown

 you're the kid wondering when we'll start to look like the picture on the packet.

 Let's get stuck in.
-Star and fork the repo.
+Fork the repo.
 Help figure the protocol out.
 That ol' [WikiNature](http://www.c2.com/cgi/wiki?WikiNature) will kick in real soon ...